jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

    are additive shares of a one-hot vector.

-1. **Path Verifiability:** The One-hot Verifiability property alone is not sufficient to guarantee that the keys are well formed.
+1. **Path Verifiability:** The One-hot Verifiability property alone is not sufficient to guarantee that the keys are well-formed.
 The Aggregators still need to verify that: a) the non-zero output values are across a single path in the tree, and b) the value of the root node is consistently propagated down the VIDPF tree.
 For example, if the root